-In order to mirror the above check signing authority policy, if online transfers from one bank account to another are necessary and the amount is greater than \$1,000 the following requirements must be fulfilled:
+If online transfers from one bank account to another are necessary and the amount is greater than \$1,000 the following requirements must be fulfilled:

 - The VP of Finance should obtain approval from the President and any one of the above listed board members. - In the absence of the President, any two board members listed above can approve the transfer. - Documentation of approvals must be maintained in conjunction with the transfer documentation in the bank account files. - Upon receipt of the unopened bank statement, the President will cross reference approved transfers with the bank statement information.